blhguo/hypomeals/README.md

 We heavily configured the various loggers used by Django to maximize the information provided for debugging purposes. **The use of `print` statements are therefore discouraged**.
 Check out `hypomeals/HypoMeals/settings.py` to see how the logs are configured.

+### Code Style

+Several languages are used throughout the project.
+To facilitate understandability, coding styles should be followed. **Reviewers should check whether a commit is properly formatted before approving!**

+- Python: we use the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style, with line width set to 88 characters.
+- JavaScript: use of JavaScript should be sparing and with caution.
+We use the [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml)
+- HTML: you can do whatever you want as long as you can explain it 3 days later.

+Regardless of the language you are working on, **good documentation is always encouraged**.
+If you think you won't understand it if you look at it a year later, put a line or two explaining what's going on.

+#### Workflow and Review

+When starting a new feature, branch off from `master` with a concise but descriptive name, e.g., `templates`.
+If the branch name contains more than 1 word, it should be delimited by hyphens (`-`), for example, `sku-model`.
+You are free to develop, commit, and push to new branches whenever you need to.

+When you think a feature is completed, submit a Merge Request to the `master` branch on GitLab.
+(Usually, after pushing to the repo, GitLab will print the link for submitting a Merge Ruquest directly.
+You can also visit the repo on your browser to submit a new Merge Request.)
+A Merge Request must be approved by **at least one other person**, before it can be merged into master.
+When submitting the request, describe your changes in a clear manner, e.g. with a bullet list.

+**Reviewers:** if you approve something, you're also responsible for it.
+So be cool, and don't be afraid to reject a merge request if you see something wrong.

 ## Getting Started

 To get started, first clone the repository onto your computer